mpdairy/posh/README.md

        '[[?p :person/age ?a]
          [(< ?a 21)]])
 ```
-This matches to any minors who are drinking.
+which matches to any minors who are drinking.

 You can match as many variables as you'd like, but the query only gets
 run with the first matching pattern that returns vars.
 This is